WISDOM FOR LIVING DAILY DEVOTIONAL

 Fear comes to everyone.
 Fear is often described by the acronym F.E.A.R: False Evidence Appearing Real or False Expectations Appearing Real.
 One would be living in denial to say that he has never been afraid in the battles of life.
 The devil sometimes succeeds in making us afraid when we take our eyes away from God or when we listen to what the enemy or our condition is telling us.
 Nevertheless, we must quickly change our focus back to the Word of God, especially His promises.
 Don’t let fear defeat you.

 As long as Peter was not looking at the wind, he kept on walking on the water to go to Jesus in response to His command after he had told Jesus, “Lord, if it is You, command me to come to You on the water” (Matthew 14:28 New King James Version).
 But when Peter saw that the wind was boisterous, he was afraid.
-Then, he began to sink and cried to Jesus to save him (verses 29-30).
+Then, he began to sink and cried to Jesus to save him (verse 30).

 Verses 31-32 say, “And immediately Jesus stretched out His hand and caught him, and said to him, ‘O you of little faith, why did you doubt?’
 And when they got into the boat, the wind ceased” (New King James Version).
 Jesus is always near to you to catch you if your faith fails.
 Peter did the right thing by crying to Jesus.
 You should too.
 Whoever calls on the name of the Lord shall be saved, whether from the danger of hellfire or any other danger (Romans 10:13).
 “The LORD is near to all who call on him, to all who call on him in truth” (Psalm 145:18 New International Version).

 In Psalm 56:3, David, who was talking about the time the Philistines seized him in Gath, said, “Whenever I am afraid, I will trust in You” (New King James Version).
 Notice that David did not say “If I am afraid”.
-He said, “Whenever I am afraid” There are times you could become afraid in life’s battles, but don’t continue in this condition.
+He said, “Whenever I am afraid” There are times you could become afraid in life’s battles but don’t continue in this condition.
 Stop and renew your faith in God.
-Faith comes by hearing and hearing by the Word of God (Romans 10:17).
+Faith comes by hearing, and hearing by the Word of God (Romans 10:17).
 Fear can also come by hearing negative reports.

-The servant of Elisha was afraid when he got up early the morning, went outside, and saw troops, horses, and chariots everywhere.
+The servant of Elisha was afraid when he got up early in the morning, went outside, and saw troops, horses, and chariots everywhere.
 He cried to Elisha, “Alas, my master!
 What shall we do?”
 (2 Kings 6:15b New King James Version).
 But Elisha replied that he should not be afraid because those who were on their side were more than those on the side of their enemy.

 Fear not; have faith in God.
 The Lord shall give you victory.
 The battles of life will not overcome you.
 Very soon you will talk of the battles in the past tense.
 You will share the testimony of your victory.
 David said, “Yea, though I walk through the valley of the shadow of death, I will fear no evil; for You are with me; Your rod and Your staff, they comfort me” (Psalm 23:4 New King James Version).
-No matter the battles of life you’re fighting, don’t let your heart fear.
+No matter the battles of life you’re fighting, don’t be afraid.
 If you’re getting afraid, bind the spirit and cast it out.
 Confess the Word of God.

 See David’s faith in God again: “The LORD is my light and my salvation; Whom shall I fear?
 The LORD is the strength of my life; of whom shall I be afraid?
 When the wicked came against me to eat up my flesh, My enemies and foes, they stumbled and fell.
 Though an army may encamp against me, my heart shall not fear; though war may rise against me, in this I will be confident” (Psalm 27:1-3 New King James Version).

 You should have this kind of faith: faith in the presence of God even in the worst situations.
 He says He will be with you always even to the end of the age (Matthew 28:20b).
-Likewise, God says in Isaiah 41:10 that you should fear for He is with you and be not dismayed for He is your God; He will strengthen you; He will help you, and He will uphold you with His righteous right hand.
+Likewise, God says in Isaiah 41:10 that you should not fear for He is with you and not be dismayed for He is your God; He will strengthen you; He will help you, and He will uphold you with His righteous right hand.
 This is the promise of God.